grycap/clues/README.md

 * IDLE_TIME is related to the CLUES_Scheduler_PowOff_IDLE and is the time during which a working node has to be idle to be considered to be powered off.
 * RECONSIDER_JOB_TIME is related to the CLUES_Scheduler_Reconsider_Jobs scheduler, and states the frequency (in seconds) that a job has to be in the queue before its resources are reconsidered.
 * EXTRA_SLOTS_FREE is related to the CLUES_Scheduler_PowOn_Free scheduler and states how many slots should be free in the platform.
-* EXTRA_MEM_FREE is also related to CLUES_Scheduler_PowOn_Free and states the amount of memory (in bytes) that are wanted to be free (CLUES will power on some nodes to get the extra memory)
+* EXTRA_MEM_FREE is also related to CLUES_Scheduler_PowOn_Free and states the amount of memory (in bytes) that are wanted to be free on a single node.
 * EXTRA_NODES_PERIOD=60 is also related to CLUES_Scheduler_PowOn_Free and states the frequency of the scheduler.
 It is not executed all the time to try to avoid transient allocations.

 Once this file is configured, we can use the templates in the /etc/clues2/conf.d folder to configure the SLURM and IPMI plugins.
 So we are creating the proper files:

 ```
 $ cd /etc/clues2/conf.d/
 $ cp plugin-slurm.cfg-example plugin-slurm.cfg
 $ cp plugin-ipmi.cfg-example plugin-ipmi.cfg
 ```

 You should check the variables in the ```/etc/clues2/conf.d/plugin-slurm.cfg``` file to match your platform, but the default values may suitable for you.
 The expected include getting the nodes, queues, jobs, etc.